1992 Cape Mendocino earthquakes: Ground effects

 The sequence of earthquakes caused widespread landslides from the coast to east of Scotia and from the northern extent of the Eel River basin near Thompson Hill to south of Petrolia.
 Most of these were existing landslides that had been re-initiated and the largest of the slides were either slumps or bedding plane failures along the coastal bluffs.
-Several slump failures between Guthrie Creek and Oil Creek stretched from the bluffs out towards the shore for a distance of 150 m, leaving some of the slide to be eroded by the surf.
+Several slump failures between Guthrie Creek and Oil Creek stretched from the bluffs towards the shore for a distance of 150 m, leaving some of the slide to be eroded by the surf.
 The road between Ferndale and Petrolia was closed for more than a week where about six mostly minor landslides blocked the passage, with the roadway itself sustaining light damage due to sliding or settlement of the road fill in a few instances.
 One of the largest slides occurred along the railroad tracks at the Scotia bluffs where previous slides had taken place.
 That slide also took about a week to clear.

 During a survey following the earthquake, evidence of coastal uplift was detected when dead and decomposing intertidal organisms were discovered along the beaches in the epicentral region.
 Further investigation revealed that a 15 km portion of the shoreline between Cape Mendocino and near Punta Gorda had been uplifted by as much as 1 m near the middle portion, and decreasing amounts near the outer portions of the affected area.
 Evidence of previous events has been found in the form of sequential marine terraces along the coast, with periodic events creating shelves at 300, 1,700, 3,000, and 5,000 years before present.
 No surface ruptures were found during aerial surveillance, but lateral spreading features were observed on a channel near the mouth of the Eel River.